How we're monitoring our work, sharing data, attracting funding, and taking part in national action to respond to the climate emergency.

 Funding we're getting and investing

-We're creating the City Leap Energy Partnership, to attract £1 billion of investment in the city's energy system.
-Over the first 5 years, this will:
+We've created City Leap Energy Partnership, to attract £1 billion of investment in the city's energy system.

 Through working with 3Ci, involving the Core Cities, we want to get investment in city decarbonisation, by showing the huge opportunity for investment in a low carbon economy across the UK.